codingmogger-dotcom/VibeHive-SocialBloggingMadeEasy/README.md

 	•	Admin access for managing users and content
 	•	Blog deletion and sharing options for better content control and reach

-To start using VibeHive, open start.html in your browser.
+To start using VibeHive, open start.html first.

 It uses several strategies to enhance functionality and user experience:
 	•	Secure Authentication: Protects user accounts and content